devnet-uk/starter/docs/standards/stack-specific/next-safe-action.md

 ## Best Practices

 ### Do's ✅
-- Always use input validation with Zod schemas
+- Validate every input with Zod (or TypeSchema-supported) schemas and keep types in sync end-to-end
-- Implement proper error handling and logging
+- Configure explicit error handling: flatten validation errors, sanitize messages, and forward structured telemetry
-- Use middleware for cross-cutting concerns (auth, rate limiting)
+- Layer middleware for cross-cutting concerns (auth, rate limiting, metadata) instead of duplicating logic per action
-- Sanitize error messages in production
-- Include metadata for monitoring and debugging
-- Test actions with both valid and invalid inputs
-- Use optimistic updates for better UX
-- Implement proper TypeScript types throughout
+- Reach for the official adapters (`useHookFormAction`, `useHookFormOptimisticAction`) to wire forms and optimistic UI
+- Exercise both happy-path and failure-path tests (including optimistic flows and middleware behaviour)
+- Opt into `throwValidationErrors` when the caller should fail fast via try/catch rather than inspecting `validationErrors`

 ### Don'ts ❌
-- Never expose sensitive error details to client
+- Never expose sensitive error details or log credentials/tokens
-- Don't skip input validation for "trusted" inputs
+- Don't skip validation for "trusted" inputs or mutate schemas dynamically
-- Don't perform expensive operations without rate limiting
+- Avoid expensive operations without rate limiting, backgrounding, or caching strategies
-- Avoid tight coupling between actions and specific UI components
-- Don't log sensitive data (passwords, tokens, PII)
-- Don't ignore middleware return values
+- Keep actions decoupled from UI components and honour middleware return values
-- Avoid blocking operations in middleware
+- Don't depend on in-memory stores for rate limiting—back with Redis/Upstash (or similar) instead
+- Remember v8+ throws on invalid bind args; catch and log server-side to aid debugging

 ### Security Considerations
 - All server actions are public endpoints - treat them as such